martywachocki/gosm/README.md

 ### Installation
 ~~~
 # Download and install dependencies
-$ go get -u github.com/MartinWachocki/gosm
+$ go get -u github.com/martywachocki/gosm

 # Build program
-$ cd $GOPATH/src/github.com/MartinWachocki/gosm
+$ cd $GOPATH/src/github.com/martywachocki/gosm
 $ go build

-# Run program
+# Run program and supply path to config file
-$ ./gosm
+$ ./gosm /path/to/config.json
 ~~~

 ### Web UI
-By default, the web UI listens on :8080, and can be accessed in your browser at http://localhost:8080.
+By default, the web UI listens on localhost on port 8030, and can be accessed in your browser at http://127.0.0.1:8030.
 The web UI currently gives you access to view the realtime status of your services, and add/edit/remove services.

 ### Config
-The application expects the configuration file to be named config.json.
 There is an example config file in the repo named config.example.json to use as a reference.
 Below is a brief description of each configuration item.
 All items are required unless explicity stated.
 * **verbose** - Whether or not to print information to the console
+* **web_ui_host** - The host the web UI will listen on
+* **web_ui_Port** - The port the web UI will listen on
 * **check_interval** - How often to check each service that is in an online state (seconds)
 * **pending_offline_interval** - How often to check each service is in a pending or offline state (seconds)
 * **max_concurrent_checks** - The maximum concurrent checks